LeurisMorel/lambda-pdf-converter/README.md

 Transform PDF files into high-quality JPEG images with this AWS Lambda function.
 Designed for seamless integration with automation tools like n8n, this solution delivers converted images as a convenient ZIP archive at a fraction of the cost of commercial API services.

+The workflow file for n8n can [be found here].

 ## ✨ Features

 - Converts PDF files to JPEG images with adjustable quality